-WebSniffer is one of my (many) products that will be getting more of my attention now and during the upcoming weeks and months.
-In essence, it’s a HTTP protocol debugger that send a GET/POST/HEAD request to a remote site and returns the headers and content of the requested page.
+WebSniffer is one of my projects that will be getting more of my attention now and during the upcoming weeks and months.
+In essence, it’s a HTTP protocol debugger that sends a GET/POST/HEAD request to a remote site and returns the headers and content of the requested page.
 It also helps to track different types of HTTP redirects (301/302) and trace affiliated links without setting the tracking cookies in your browser etc. This product has been (passively) developed since mid 2017 ans as of now is completely web based and free to use.
 The only income it generates are a couple of bucks per month via the online banners advertisement.

 Now, the reason for this blog post are some surprising news that I discovered today.
 But before we get to it, let start with the background.
 The WebSniffer product was created in the first place to serve my own needs.
 From time to time I had to ping some web sites to find out what kind of response they are returning.
 Some months ago I tried to do this using the WebSniffer site while being at my day job at Siemens.
 To my surprise and disappointment I was not able to connect to the site.
 The error message I was getting in almost all web browsers was coming from the corporate antivirus Trend Micro, which is installed on almost all corporate computers, including my laptop.
 All my attempts to connect to the site using either Internet Explorer, Firefox or Chrome were blocked.
 The only browser that was able to access the website on this laptop was Opera.
 I don’t really know what helped Opera to circumvent the filters of antivirus.
 Maybe an own DNS server?
 No idea!
 While it was a bit annoying, I didn’t pay much attention to it, because I was still able to access WebSniffer from Opera… But in fact it was a huge deal.
 Imagine, the whole Siemens army of developers could not access the site.
 Also, who knows how many other corporations with thousands of employees use the same antivirus solution and thus cannot access the site?